angongcelenica/Data-Science-Project-Portfolio/README.md

 ### Numpy

-Numpy is a great tool for data analysis on arrays, which performs various tasks and handles large datasets effectively and efficiently at fast speeds.
-NumPy arrays were created in order to overcome the issue of not being able to calculate effectively and efficiently, due to arrays being more simpler to create.
+Numpy is a great tool for data analysis on arrays because it performs various tasks and handles large datasets effectively and efficiently at fast speeds.
 Arrays are described as a collection of values that can have one or more dimensions.
 An array with one dimension is normally known as a vector and two dimensions is a matrix.
-As you can see below I explored the basic NumPy functions to create arrays, do some basic calculations as well as reshaping or slicing arrays.
+As you can see below I explored the basic NumPy functions to create arrays, perform basic calculations and reshaping or slicing arrays.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/numpy1.png)